cccccccccccccccccnrd/local-iot-architecture/README.md

 ### Installing local-iot-architecture

-local-iot-architecture is build with the JavaScript runtime [Node.js](https://nodejs.org).
+The environment is build with the JavaScript runtime [Node.js](https://nodejs.org).

 #### Installing Node.js